-The M.Ed. in Latin is a part-time, online degree program designed for Latin teachers who already have obtained initial licensure, or who have a lateral entry license.
-The degree requires 30 semester hours of coursework and concentrates on the study of Latin language and literature, with additional study required in the areas of history, classical civilization, and professional education.
+The Master of Education in Latin at UNCG is a part-time, all-online degree program specially designed for Latin teachers who already have obtained initial licensure.
+The degree requires 30 semester hours of coursework and concentrates on the study of Latin language and literature, with additional study required in the areas of history, classical civilization, pedagogy, and professional education.

 Courses are offered both during the school year and the summer; summer courses are usually offered in an intensive three-week format.
-The online format of the courses is typically a mixture of synchronous and asynchronous instruction using the Blackboard Learn web platform, which is provided by the University to all enrolled students.
+The online format of the courses is typically a mixture of synchronous and asynchronous instruction.
 The successful candidate will be eligible to apply for advanced licensure in North Carolina.

 Depending upon the academic background of the student, the degree is typically completed in 3 years.

 For a fuller description of our program and its requirements, see our M.Ed. in Latin Guide to Graduate Study.

 In consultation with the Director of Graduate Study, a student will select a minimum of 12 hours from courses in Latin (LAT) at the 500 level or above.

 Core Courses (9 hours)

 CCI 502 The History of Latin Literature (3)